rjmccall/swift-evolution/review_management.md

 When a workgroup decides to consider a proposal for evolution review, it appoints a *review manager* to be its representative for that review.
 The review manager is typically a member of the workgroup.
 The review manager ensures the proposal meets the standards for review, handles review scheduling, writes public announcements about the review, oversees review discussion, compiles and summarizes review feedback for the workgroup’s deliberations, and conveys feedback from the workgroup to the authors.
 The rest of this document will describe all of these roles, as well as the process of selecting the review manager, in more detail.

-## Initiating a review
+## Summary of the review process

-A proposal author formally indicates that they would like the Swift project to initiate a review of their proposal by opening a (non-draft) pull request against the [swift-evolution repository](https://github.com/apple/swift-evolution/).
-Members of the associated workgroup will see the proposal and perform a *cursory review*.
-Since most proposals are associated with the Language Workgroup, the Language Workgroup is primarily responsible for monitoring this repository and informing other workgroups that there is a proposal for them to perform a cursory review of.

-### Cursory review
+Every proposal goes through several stages of review:

+- A member of the workgroup performs *cursory review* on the open evolution PRs.
+- The cursory reviewer brings proposals to the workgroup for *full cursory review*.
+- The workgroup assigns a review manager who performs *preliminary review*.
+- The review manager presents the proposal to the workgroup for *preflight review*.
+- The review manager presents the proposal to the community for *open review*.
-The purpose of the cursory review is to ensure that the proposal meets the minimum standards to be considered for review:
+- The review manager presents the proposal to the workgroup for final review*.

+## Criteria for open review

+In order to advance to open review, a proposal must meet four criteria:

 - The proposal must be well-developed: the document should clearly explain what it is proposing and make a well-structured argument in favor of that proposal.

 - The proposal must have been "thoroughly pitched": the community must have had an opportunity to provide feedback, and while discussion need not have completely ended, it should have reached some sort of steady state where it seems to largely be treading on familiar ground.

 - The proposal must have an implementation: the basic requirements of the implementation should be known, its consequences (e.g. for source compatibility) should be understood, and people should be able to experiment with using it.
 See the "Cursory implementation review" section below.

+- The proposal must have a fair shot of eventually being accepted: the workgroup should not already be opposed to the substance of the proposal.
+See the "Rejecting a proposal without a review" section below.

+The primary purpose of each of the review stages prior to open review is to verify, with increasing confidence, that the proposal meets these four criteria.

+## Cursory review

+### Triggering cursory review

+A proposal author formally indicates that they would like the Swift project to initiate a review of their proposal by opening a non-draft pull request against the [swift-evolution repository](https://github.com/apple/swift-evolution/).
+Members of the associated workgroup will see the PR and conduct the *cursory review* as discussed in this section.

+Since most evolution proposals are associated with the Language Steering Group, the LSG is primarily responsible for monitoring this repository and informing other workgroups that there is a proposal for them to perform a cursory review of.

+Cursory review is meant to be a lightweight and informal process.
+Often different people will do different parts of the review, or it may be done collectively by the workgroup.
+As long as the goals are met and proposals are getting regular attention, the cursory review process is working.

+This section will address the reader ("you") as if you were performing a cursory review by yourself.

+### Cursory review process

+You perform cursory review by briefly looking at the proposal's pitch, proposal document, and implementation, and evaluating them for the four criteria for open review.
+You then add the appropriate label on the proposal PR.
+When the proposal is ready, you bring it up with the full workgroup for the full cursory review.

-Workgroup members perform cursory review by ensuring that it has an appropriate label.
-The following standard labels are available, but workgroup members may use other labels as they see fit:
+The following PR labels are available, but you may use other labels as needed:

-- `Workgroup: Needs Development` means that the proposal document requires significant further development, either in its substance or in its presentation of the proposal.
-This label should be accompanied by detailed review comments (not necessarily from the workgroup member).
-Issues about the substance of the proposal should be raised in the pitch thread if they haven't yet been discussed there, and the PR review may simply refer to those posts.
+- `workgroup: needs development` means that the proposal document requires significant further development, either in its substance or in its presentation of the proposal.

+  This label should be accompanied by detailed review comments.
+If someone else has raised those comments, you don't have to pile on as long as you think the proposal author understands that changes are required.
+Editorial comments should just be made in the PR.
+Substantive comments should be made primarily in the pitch thread, and the PR review should just link to them (if that's even necessary).
+Try not to have the same conversation in two places.

+  The proposal author is responsible for making changes to the proposal document that will allow it to be moved out of this state.

-- `Workgroup: Needs Pitch` means either that the proposal has not yet been pitched or that the pitch hasn't yet reached a steady state.
+- `workgroup: needs pitch` means either that the proposal has not yet been pitched or that the pitch hasn't yet reached a steady state.

   If the proposal hasn't been pitched yet, the reviewer should call that out in a comment.
+The proposal author is responsible for creating the pitch thread.

-  This label should be periodically reconsidered while the proposal remains in pitch.
-If the reviewer decides that the pitch still hasn't reached a steady state, they should briefly describe the remaining controversy in a comment on the PR.
+  Proposals should be in pitch for at least a few weeks before they're reviewed.
+Once a proposal is in pitch, this label should be periodically reconsidered.
+If you think the pitch hasn't yet reached a steady state, and it's been a while since the proposal got an update (or the proposal author is asking you about it), you should leave a PR comment briefly describing the remaining controversy as you see it.
 For example: "Looks like there's still good discussion in the pitch about whether this feature should be able to throw an error."

-- `Workgroup: Needs Implementation` means the proposal lacks an implementation or the implementation is lacking.
-This generally requires a comment explaining the problem.
+- `workgroup: needs implementation` means the proposal lacks an implementation or the implementation is lacking.

+  This label generally requires a comment explaining the problem, either in the proposal PR or the implementation PR.
+The proposal author is responsible for advancing the implementation to a point where it satisifes the cursory implementation review.

+- `workgroup: needs implementation review` means the proposal has an apparent implementation, but it needs to undergo cursory implementation review.
+See the "Cursory implementation review" section below.

+  It's the workgroup's responsibility to make sure the implementation review is performed and then relabel the proposal PR.
+If you put this label on a proposal, you should find someone to make sure the review is actually happening and periodically follow up with them.

-- `Workgroup: Ready` means that the proposal is ready to be considered for review.
-If the workgroup agrees, it will be assigned a review manager, who will perform the *preliminary review*.
-See the "Assigning a review manager" section below.
+- `workgroup: ready` means that the proposal is ready to be considered by the rest of the workgroup as the full cursory review.
+See the "Full cursory review" section below.

-If a workgroup member feels during cursory review that a proposal should simply be rejected without further review, they should bring that up with the full workgroup without assigning a label.
-See the "Rejecting a proposal without a review" section below.
+If you feel that a proposal should simply be rejected without further review, you should bring it up to the workgroup immediately for full cursory review.
+You don't need to assign it a label.

+During cursory review, the standard for the four criteria for open review is relatively low.
+This is because the review manager will be doing a more thorough evaluation if the proposal advances.
+For example, if you've been reading the pitch thread and feel that there's a major concern that hasn't yet been addressed in the proposal, that's a good reason to not advance it yet; but there's no need to read over the whole pitch thread looking for unaddressed items, because the review manager will be doing that.
+Similarly, the review manager can work with the proposal author to improve the argumentation in the proposal document, and cursory review should be focused on whether the document is close enough for that engagement to be a good use of time.

 Cursory review is meant to be a rapid and lightweight "triage" process which keeps proposal authors up to date about the current status and unmet expectations (if any) of their proposal.
 Cursory review should happen within two weeks of the proposal first being opened as a non-draft PR.
 Proposals that are currently being pitched should be re-reviewed at least every two weeks.
-Proposals that have been marked `Ready` should be assigned a review manager within two weeks; after that point, it becomes the review manager's responsibility to keep the authors aware of the situation (see below).
+Proposals that have been marked `workgroup: ready` should be assigned a review manager within two weeks; after that point, it becomes the review manager's responsibility to keep the authors aware of the situation (see below).
 Proposal authors who believe that their proposal has been overlooked, or who believe that it is ready for review despite the comments of cursory reviewers, may reach out to another member of the workgroup.

-Proposal PRs are developed using the standard code-review processes of GitHub.
+Proposal PRs are developed using GitHub's standard code-review processes.
 Any member of the community may participate in this process.
-Workgroup members performing cursory review may need to ask other contributors who have worked in the area of the proposal to participate in the review or the pitch.
-Assigning the proposal PR to a reviewer does not imply anything about whether that reviewer will be the review manager for the proposal; in fact, it may imply that they are an expert in the proposal domain and should specifically *not* serve as the review manager so that they are more free to comment in the review.
+You may need to ask other contributors who have worked in the area of the proposal to participate in the review or the pitch.
+You may also find assigning the proposal PR to someone to be helpful.
+Assigning a proposal PR doesn't mean that the assignee will be the review manager for the proposal; in fact, it may imply that they are an expert in the proposal domain and should specifically *not* serve as the review manager so that they are more free to comment in the review.

 ### Cursory implementation review